knickels/Player-Stage-Manual/CFGFILES.md

 index of its own.
 }
-Finally we use interfaces appropriate to the sensors the robot has, so in our example these are the `position2d', `blobfinder' interfaces and for our sonar and laser devices we will use the `ranger' interface.
+Finally we use interfaces appropriate to the sensors the robot has, so in our example these are the `position2d`, `blobfinder` interfaces and for our sonar and laser devices we will use the `ranger` interface.

 Putting all this together under the `\provides\ parameter gives us: